Women in the New Jersey State Park Police

 Last year Sgt.
 Brown was appointed the K9 Unit Supervisor, overseeing agency training and certification training for each member of the K9 Unit.

 Sergeant Amanda Smith

-Sergeant Amanda Smith currently serves as a Squad Sergeant in District 1 of the State Park Police.
+Sergeant Amanda Smith currently serves as Assistant District Commander in District 1 of the State Park Police.
 District 1 encompasses ten state parks and forests, reaching from Allaire State Park to Cape May Point State Park.

 Sergeant Smith began her career with the State Park Police in 2002 as an officer at Wharton State Forest in Southern New Jersey.
 Located in the heart of the Pinelands with more than 500 miles of unpaved roads winding through the forest, it was the perfect initiation into the Search & Rescue aspect of the job.
 She was involved in the initial accreditation for the department and was promoted to the rank of Sergeant in 2011.